What Is A Gravity Suit & How Does It Work?

 How Gravity Suits Work with Vinyl Technology

-How G-Forces Work
+How Do G-Forces Work?

 Here’s a little experiment you can do at home: tie a string around a water bottle and swing it around.
 You’ll notice that the forces exerted on that bottle will push the water toward the outer edge of the bottle.
 The human body is also full of fluids, and the g-forces that a bottle goes through are similar to the forces that humans go through when flying.